elee2045sp23/semester-project-jud-william-danny/README.md

 **Accomplishments for this project include:**
-We integrated a Raspberry Pi, Smart lightbulbs, a camera, the M5StickCPlus, a rotary-encoder, and a graphical user interface via hardware connections and MQTT messaging.
+We integrated a Raspberry Pi, Zigbee Antenna, Smart lightbulbs, the M5StickCPlus, a rotary-encoder, and a graphical user interface via hardware connections and MQTT messaging.
 The lightbulbs are controlled by the M5/rotary-encoder to turn on/off and set the bulb color.
 The GUI does the same thing separate from the M5/rotary encoder.
-The camera tracks motion and can turn the bulb on in a "security mode".
 <br>
 <br>